wolfysdl/EA-OTools/README.md

 `-fshRescale` - rescale .fsh images to power-of-two size

-`-fshAddTextures <image names list>` - a list of comma-separated image names which should be additionally packed into .fsh
+`-fshAddTextures <image names list>` - a list of comma-separated names of images which should be additionally packed into .fsh

 **Source code dependencies**